Privacy & Compliance

 You need a legal reason to process personal data.
 For construction cameras, this is typically 'legitimate interests' (security, documentation, project management).

-Our cameras focus on documentation, not surveillance.
-Face blurring reduces personal data processing to minimum necessary.
+When cameras focus on documentation rather than surveillance, and face blurring is enabled, personal data processing is reduced to the minimum necessary.

 Transparency & Notice